 Background: Palm Beach County's local petroleum cleanup program provides supervision of state contractors conducting assessment and remediation of petroleum contamination within the County.
 The Program also provides enforcement and oversight for non-eligible contamination cleanups.
-Contamination cleanups are overseen by an experienced local program staff with the ability to maintain on-site observation and supervision of the many phases of the cleanup process essential to conducting contamination cleanups in a timely and cost-effective manner.
+An experienced local program staff oversees contamination cleanups with the ability to maintain on-site observation and supervision of the many phases of the cleanup process essential to conducting contamination cleanups in a timely and cost-effective manner.
 The cleanup process encourages development of impacted properties and protects local drinking water supplies.
+Palm Beach County's Department of Environmental Resources Management implements the Program throughout the County, but is not the only contracted service within the County.